 I also am secure enough in my abilities to not claim to know every answer and to take thoughtful suggestions from the cast.
 I love questions that cause us all to look at the material more critically and make solid decisions when there is uncertainty.
 I will always thank the cast member for the question, reiterate the question so everyone hears it, provide my point of view and make sure the answer or decision is clear to everyone.

 I will work with whatever budget is available in determining and hiring a pit that will support the material successfully.
 I do not advocate hiring “volunteer” musicians for two important reasons:

 - Unless they are students needing to play gigs for credit, musicians are professionals and deserve to be compensated for their work.
 Hiring volunteers perpetuates the devaluing of musicians as professionals.

 - Volunteers are often available for a reason: They simply may not be very good players.
 If you want your show to sound professional, we need to hire professionals.

 When I work with pit musicians, I provide as many notations and cuts ahead of time in an organized document via email.
 That way, with limited rehearsal time for musicians, they can come in as prepared as possible.

 I will typically play and conduct, unless the pit has enough players to not require me on piano.
-I also have experience programming Mainstage, which I may be able to provide for your show, for an additional fee.
+I also have experience programming with Mainstage, which I can provide for your show, for an additional fee.